adborbas/issue_template/.github/contributing.md

 ### 🚧 Adding features

-We have always been very greatful to community contributions that enhance our steps and this has not changed.
+We have always been very grateful for community contributions that enhance our steps and this has not changed.
 Currently we are working on providing a better environment for your features to be added.
 We will update our contribution guide once we are ready again to accept your ideas.

-In the mean time, please feel free to share your feature ideas on [discuss](https://discuss.bitrise.io/).
+In the mean time, please feel free to share your feature ideas on [discuss](https://discuss.bitrise.io/c/feature-request).

-### 🚧 Coding Guideline
+### Coding Guideline

-_Currently under construction and will be updated in the future._
+🚧 _**Currently under construction and will be updated in the future**.
+The guide is only applicable for Go based steps.
+Please follow to conventions of the existing code for Ruby and Bash based steps._

 This section is intended to describe the coding conventions applied for the step.
 Please refer to it when contributing code to the repository.

-Our single guide currently is to apply [effective go](https://golang.org/doc/effective_go.html), which has a great number of tips on writing clear, idiomatic Go code.
+Our single guide currently is to apply [Effective Go](https://golang.org/doc/effective_go.html), which has a great number of tips on writing clear, idiomatic Go code.